 What you can and can't recycle

 You can recycle a lot of waste but you might be confused about what to put in your containers.
-This information will help you make the right decision
+This information, with leaflets and posters, will help you make the right decision

 At a discounted rate for residents, we can collect most household items that are too big for your bin, like mattresses, furniture and cookers